evmcnb/quartz/content/pneumonia.md

 - Blood/sputum culture
 - Bronchoscopy if risk of infection for bloods

-- U&Es - hyponatremia pneumonia $\rightarrow$ legionella.
+- U&Es - hyponatremia [[Snippets/Pneumonia|Pneumonia]] $\rightarrow$ legionella.
 Can also use urinary antigen very sensitive and specific for legionella
 - Pet history - parrots $\rightarrow$ Chlymidia pneumonitis
 - Weird rash $\rightarrow$ Mycoplasma